Trajectory Class Fluctuation Theorem: Strengthening the Second Law

 \subsection{Trajectory Partition Fluctuation Theorem}

-Now partition all trajectories $\trajs$ into classes forming the collection $\partition$ of classes.
-Then averaging Eq. (\ref{eq:nomtcft}) over all classes in $\partition$ gives an equality obtained in Ref. \cite{Gome08a} that can be generalized to arbitrary privileged distributions:
+Now partition all trajectories $\trajs$ into trajectory classes forming a collection $\partition$.
+Then averaging Eq. (\ref{eq:nomtcft}) over all classes in $\partition$ gives an equality obtained in Ref. \cite{Gome08a} that is generalized to arbitrary privileged distributions:

 where the \emph{partition averaged \classsurpname} is:

 This is a Kullback-Leibler divergence over classes in the partition:

 And, where the \emph{partition-class averaged \classirrname} is: